-The mission of the LECOM Security Office is to provide a safe and secure environment for the students, faculty and staff of LECOM in the preparation for osteopathic physicians and other health care professionals.
-The Office will ensure that the community and facilities remain secure through professional, proactive, and quality prevention, suppression and investigation of criminal activity or unsafe physical, operational or environmental conditions on the campus and properties under the control of LECOM.
+The LECOM Police and Security Service Unit is responsible for the provision of law enforcement and security for LECOM.
+Its mission is to provide a safe and secure environment for the students, faculty, and staff of LECOM.
+The LECOM Police and Security Service Unit ensures that the community and facilities remain secure through professional, proactive, and quality prevention, suppression, and investigation of criminal activity or unsafe physical, operational, or environmental conditions on the campuses and properties under the control of LECOM.
+Campus security is provided twenty-four hours a day, seven days a week.